nasa/openmct/docs/src/guide/index.md

 Extensions of this category should have the following properties:

-* `id`: The machine-readable identifier for the domaiwn object being exposed.
+* `id`: The machine-readable identifier for the domain object being exposed.
 * `model`: The model, as a JSON object, for the domain object being exposed.

 ## Stylesheets Category